milmar07/MasterProject/README.md

 ## Getting Started
 Please refer to the individual directories within this repository for more detailed information on setting up and using each component of the project.

-1. [IoT Devices]: Instructions for setting up and configuring IoT devices.
-2. [The Things Network (TTN)]: Guide for connecting IoT devices to TTN and forwarding data to the web application.
-3. [Web Application](./Web_Application/README.md): Setup and usage instructions for the Flask web application.
+1. [Web Application](./WebAppPythonFlask/README.md): Setup and usage instructions for the Flask web application.
-4. [IOTA Wasp Smart Contracts](./IOTA_Wasp_Smart_Contracts/README.md): Information on deploying and interacting with the smart contract on the IOTA Wasp platform.
+2. [IOTA Wasp Smart Contracts](./wasp-0.3.8/README.md): Information on deploying and interacting with the smart contract on the IOTA Wasp platform.

 ## License
 This project is licensed under the [MIT License](./LICENSE).